alainrollejr/mocodes/README.md

 ```
 ./ldpcdec
 ```
-You can tweak the following parameters in the main() function of ldpcdec.mojo: "intra_codeword_parallellism_factor", "ncodewordperthread", "nthread".
+You can tweak the following parameters in the main() function of [types.mojo](https://github.com/alainrollejr/mocodes/blob/main/types.mojo): *intra_codeword_parallellism_factor, ncodewordperthread, nthread*.
 Currently committed defaults seem to be close to optimal regardless the platform we have tried.